LaneCommunityCollege/aspects_logwatch/README.md

 # Requirements
 The server needs postfix or other email agent installed and configured.

+# Setup
+## Install Logwatch
+If you do **not** use aspects_packages to manage OS packages, then make sure to install Logwatch before running this role.

+## Configure Cron
+You will need to manually configure the Logwatch cronjob.
+Either use aspects_cron, or your own method.

 # Role Variables
 ## aspects_logwatch_enabled
 Boolean.
 False to skip role tasks.
 True to run role tasks.